How can a session be reimbursed?

 - It is not necessary to show your OHIP card when you consult an osteopathic manual practitioner.

-- You can go and see an osteopathic manual practitioner without any prescription by your doctor.
-However, your doctor can prescribe you to go and see an osteopathic manual practitioner, if it’s considered necessary.
+- You can go and see an osteopathic manual practitioner without any prior appointment with your family physician.

-- An osteopathic manual practitioner never does substitute to a medical doctor in any case, and some motives will require to be taken care of by a medical doctor before all.
+- An osteopathic manual practitioner never does substitute to a medical doctor in any case, and any health deficiency requires to be taken care of by a health professional.

 Important notice : Each complementary health’s insurance plan has its own policy, regarding the osteopathic manual practice.
 But all of them will ask your practitioner to be a member of a recognized professional association.